-Recognizing leaders for training awards is the responsibility of the council and district training committees.
+Recognizing leaders with training awards is the responsibility of the council and district training committees.
 This responsibility is carried out within the policies set forth by the national committees.
-Interpretation of the requirements for the various training awards is the responsibility of the council training committee.
-Credit for performance is certified by the unit committee chair and the training committee unless otherwise stated in the detailed information for the specific award.
-The Scouter or others acting on his or her behalf can track his or her progress on the Training Award Progress Record form.
+Final verification of the completion of the requirements for the various training awards is the responsibility of the district/council training committee.
+Verification for performance is certified by the unit committee chair, unless otherwise stated in the detailed information for the specific award.
+The Scouter or others acting on his or her behalf can track his or her progress on the Training Award Progress Record & Application form.

 Links to detailed requirements for all training awards are provided in the Training for Adults section of www.scouting.org/training.
-More information can be found at www.scouting.org/filestore/pdf/ training\awards.pdf.

 Tenure used to earn one key or award should not be used toward progress on another key or award unless otherwise noted in the specific award requirements.
-Approval for an award is the responsibility of the council training committee; however, the committee can authorize others to approve certain requirements.
-The local council is the final authority in interpreting and approving all training recognition awards.
+Approval for an award is the responsibility of the district/council training committee; however, the committee can authorize others to approve certain requirements.
+The local council is the final authority in verifying and approving all training recognition awards.